Location & Lifestyle

-Penticton is located in the south central region of British Columbia, in an area known collectively as the Okanagan Valley.
-The City is one of two in the world that is situated between two lakes – Okanagan Lake & Skaha Lake
+Penticton is located in the south central region of British Columbia, in an area known as the Okanagan Valley.
+It is one, of only two cities in the world, situated between two lakes – Okanagan Lake & Skaha Lake

-With over 2100 hours of sunshine, and only 15 inches or rain annually, the area has a comfortable climate year round.
+With over 2,100 hours of sunshine, and only 15 inches or rain annually, the area has a comfortable climate year round.

 From the Interior Salish word snpintktn, the name Penticton, is commonly translated as “a place to stay forever,” or more accurately, “a place where people live year-round.”
 For over 7,000 years, our region has been home to the Syilx First Peoples, who were instrumental in helping the first European fur traders travel through the Okanagan in the early 1800s.

 While here you will find a community with a rich and diverse culture that is easy to immerse yourself in.
 Numerous art galleries, a museum which houses a permanent exhibit detailing the history of the city and the SS Sicamous (an inland marine museum) are great spots to get a glimpse into the city’s rich history.
 The Shatford Centre for the arts offers classes in pottery, painting, creative writing and even cheese making.
 If theatre is your passion we have that too.